Aramaic alphabet: Letters

-The practice of using certain letters to hold vowel values spread to Aramaic-derived writing systems, such as in Arabic and Hebrew, which still follow the practice.

 Unicode

 The Imperial Aramaic alphabet was added to the Unicode Standard in October 2009, with the release of version 5.2.

 The Unicode block for Imperial Aramaic is U+10840–U+1085F:

 The Syriac Aramaic alphabet was added to the Unicode Standard in September 1999, with the release of version 3.0.

 The Syriac Abbreviation (a type of overline) can be represented with a special control character called the Syriac Abbreviation Mark (U+070F).
 The Unicode block for Syriac Aramaic is U+0700–U+074F: